-A new Mowat Centre study conducted for the Council of the Great Lakes Region (CGLR) assesses the possible long-term economic impacts on five of the region’s key economic sectors.
-We conclude that this impact could be considerable, potentially reaching $18.82 billion by 2050.
+The 2014 Mowat Centre study (conducted for CGLR) assessed the possible long-term economic impacts on five of the region’s key economic sectors.
+The report concluded impact could be considerable, potentially reaching $18.82 billion by 2050.

 Following nearly three decades of higher than historic average water levels throughout the Great Lakes and St. Lawrence (GLSL) basin, water levels fell dramatically across the region in 1997-8.
 During the period between 1997-8 and 2012-3, for example, water levels in Lakes Superior and Michigan-Huron were substantially below historic averages.
 In January 2013, Lake Michigan-Huron reached its lowest levels since the United States and Canada began coordinated measuring and tracking of water levels in 1918.